6th-Morpeth-Scouts/6th-Morpeth-Scouts.github-old.io/README.md

 Scouts are the third section of the Scouting movement.
 From the first experimental camp for 20 boys in 1907, the movement now has an estimated 28 million members worldwide, and in the UK alone there are over 499,000 boys and girls involved in Scouting.
 An increase in adult volunteers means that more and more young people are now able to take part in their own big adventure.

 Scouts offer a wide range of interests from Information Technology, street sports, camping, entertainment, quad biking, yachting and conservation.
-As well as the outdoor activities Scouts participate in a balanced programme that helps find out about the world they live in.
-As well as the importance of keeping fit and knowing their ability.
+As well as the outdoor activities, Scouts participate in a balanced programme that helps hem find out about the world they live in, the importance of keeping fit, and knowing their abilities.

 Age range: 10½ to 14 years old